2ndSightLab/ai-tracker/issues.md

     return {"statusCode": 200, "body": "Logs processed successfully"}
 4. Apply a Strict Cost FilterThe main code logic that saves money is the Cost Saving Filter block in the code above.The Secret: CloudWatch still charges $0.50 per GB for data ingestion [1].If you forward every single read/write line from S3 to CloudWatch, you will still run up a high CloudWatch bill.Use the Lambda code to discard GET or HEAD operations.
 Only forward high-importance actions like DELETE or PUT, or actions originating from unauthorized IP addresses.Summary: CloudTrail vs. S3+Lambda ArchitectureMetricCloudTrail ApproachS3 + Lambda ApproachAWS Event Fee$0.10 per 100k events [1]$0.00 (Completely Free)Ingestion FeeFull price on every byte logged [1]Massively reduced via Lambda filtersSpeedNear real-time (1–3 mins)Slightly batched (5–10 mins delay)

+## Fixed

+🟢  Stuck in all directions and connot test any further until I fix the following.
+What I have to do now is re-set up my Kiro environment or use an account temporarily in my old environment until I fix and deploy Kiro in the new environment.
+Since I deleted my old instances and AWS Identity center I'm going to set up a temp OU and account for this purpose
+Fix: was able to deploy Identity Center and Kiro in new environment even though other stuff was blocked.
+Had to figure ou why the profile was blank and what to do about that.
+Had to enteer a user email to enable kiro which was not my logged in user or a user I had given ANY permissions to so that was weird.